SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> increment(7)
     << // r0 : Int = 8

 ..
-TODO: Confirm spelling of "incrementer" (not "incrementor").
+EDIT: Confirm spelling of "incrementer" (not "incrementor").

 A function can take another function as one of its arguments.